Pentapetalae: Rosids

 The rosids are a large group of eudicotyledons containing approximately 70 000 species, more than a quarter of the total number of angiosperm species.
 It has been subdivided into some 16 to 20 orders, depending on the circumscription and classification adopted.
 These orders, in turn, comprise about 140 families.
 Together with the asterids, they constitute the two largest groups of eudicotyledons.

 The rosids share a few morphological characteristics that distinguish them from other groups, such as the presence of nectaries in the floral receptacle, the long embryo and the distinctive mucilaginous cells.
-At the molecular level, the rossids are characterized by the loss of function of the chloroplast infA gene and the absence of the coxII.i3 intron in the mitochondrion.
+At the molecular level, the rosids are characterized by the loss of function of the chloroplast infA gene and the absence of the coxII.i3 intron in the mitochondrion.

 Asterids

 The asterids are a large group of eudicotyledons that includes approximately 80 000 species, grouped in 13 orders and more than a hundred families, and between a third and a quarter of the total number of angiosperm species.
 Together with the rosids, they constitute the two largest groups of eudicotyledons.
 They represent the most apotypic clade of the angiosperms, or, as it is inappropriately called, "most evolved".
 The group most likely originated in the Cenozoic, about 50 million years ago, and its success is related to its adaptation to insect pollinators.
 Four of the largest families of angiosperms belong to this clade: the Asteraceae, the Rubiaceae, the Lamiaceae and the Apocynaceae.

-The plants belonging to this clade are characterized by being herbaceous, with hermaphrodite, zygomorphic flowers —that is, they admit only one plane of symmetry— that are pollinated by insects.
+The plants belonging to this clade are characterized by being herbaceous, with hermaphrodite, zygomorphic flowers—that is, they admit only one plane of symmetry—that are pollinated by insects.
 In addition, the stamens are arranged in a circle and the petals of the corona are joined together forming a tube.
 The gynoecium is formed by two welded carpels.
 The flowers are often arranged in tight inflorescences, such as the ears of the labiatae and plantaginaceae or the capitula (heads) of the compositae.